 cd swipeableGestures

 Since you are at the initial stage of the demo, let us set up the main list to render.
-This list is going to have three items that will allow us to test the main use cases of the Swipeable
+This list will have three items that will allow us to test the most relevant use cases of the Swipeable component.
+Most likely, you are already using most of these use cases in modern apps on iOS and Android.

 import React from 'react'